 - Toxic diffuse goiter or Graves disease (as mentioned, this is the most common cause of hyperthyroidism).

-- Subacute thyroiditis: Usually we do not know the cause of this, but sometimes can be the result of virally mediated inflammation and destruction of the thyroid gland.
-Consequently, stored thyroid hormones are released into circulation, causing a transient thyrotoxic state and thyroid pain
+- Subacute thyroiditis: Usually we do not know the cause of this, but sometimes can be the result of virally mediated inflammation and destruction of the gland.
+Consequently, stored thyroid hormones are released into circulation, causing a transient thyrotoxic state and pain.

 Signs of high thyroid/ hyperthyroidism: